alexkatz/react-tiny-popover/README.md

 # react-tiny-popover
-A lightweight, non-intrusive, and highly customizable popover react higher order component with no other dependencies!
+A lightweight, non-intrusive, and highly customizable popover react HOC with no other dependencies!
 Typescript friendly.

 ## [Demo](https://alexkatz.github.io/react-popover/)
 :+1: